Judd Trump

-After a junior career that included winning the English Under-13 and Under-15 titles, and reaching the World Under-21 Championship semi-finals aged 14, Trump turned professional in 2005.
+He reached the World Under-21 Championship semi-finals aged 14, Trump turned professional in 2005.
 He won his maiden ranking title at the 2011 China Open, was runner-up to John Higgins at the 2011 World Snooker Championship, and captured his first Triple Crown title at the 2011 UK Championship.
-By the end of the 2017–18 season, he had won eight ranking titles, but was facing persistent criticism that he was underachieving in the sport, given his talent.
-In the 2018–19 season, he completed his Triple Crown by winning both the Masters and World Championship, won two other ranking events, and became the first player to win over £1 million in prize money in a single season.
+In the 2018–19 season, he completed his career Triple Crown by winning both the Masters and World Championship, and became the first player to win over £1 million in prize money in a single season.

 In the 2019–20 season, he won six ranking events, setting a new record for the most ranking titles in a single season.
-He added a further five ranking titles during the 2020–21 season.
-Voted the World Snooker Tour's Player of the Year for three consecutive years from 2019 to 2021, he was inducted into the Snooker Hall of Fame in 2021.
-He was World Championship runner-up for a second time in 2022 to Ronnie O'Sullivan, and was awarded an MBE in the same year.
-He won his second Masters title in 2023, making him the 11th player to win the tournament more than once.
+He was awarded an MBE in 2022.
+During the 2024–25 season, he won total prize money of £1,680,600, setting a new record for the most prize money in a single season.
+He was inducted into the Snooker Hall of Fame in 2021.

-Trump has compiled more than 900 century breaks in professional competition, making him the third player, after O'Sullivan and Higgins, to reach this milestone.
-In the 2019–20 season, he became the second player, after Neil Robertson, to achieve 100 century breaks in a single season.
-He has made eight maximum breaks in his career.
-In 2022, he became the second player, after Shaun Murphy, to compile three maximums in a single calendar year, having made 147s at the 2022 Turkish Masters, the 2022 Champion of Champions and the 2022 Scottish Open.
+Trump made his 1,000th century break in professional competition at the 2024 British Open, becoming the third player, after O'Sullivan and Higgins, to reach this milestone.
+He holds the record for the most century breaks in a single season, having made 107 in the 2024–25 season.
+He has made nine maximum breaks in his career.

 Career

-Amateur career

-Trump was English Under-13 and Under-15 champion, and reached the World Under-21 Championship semi-finals at the age of 14.